domiyanyue/my_notes/move_semantics_rvalue_reference.md

 1. The problem to solve is how to **transfer the ownership of objects/pointers/variables efficiently without unnecessary copy**.
 2. **Lvalue** and **rvalue** are **value categories** defining how compiler views assignment, copy, construction, and parameter passing.
 Lvalue is an object that has an identifiable name in memory.
 Rvalue is defined by exclusion, usually, it's a temporary object.
-3. **Rvalue reference** let us declare a reference type to temporary objects (rvalues).
+3. **Rvalue references** let us declare a reference type to temporary objects (rvalues).
 We can use `std::move` to explicitly cast lvalue to rvalue reference.
-4. **Move semantic** is introduced when we pass in a parameter by rvalue reference where no creation of new objects (copying) happens.
+4. **Move semantics** are introduced when we pass in a parameter by rvalue reference where no creation of new objects (copying) happens.
 5. We implemented a move constructor in a simple class.

 ## Reference